fpg1503/alfred-xopen/README.md

 In Alfred, type `xopen`, press <kbd>Enter</kbd>, and then start writing a Xcode project name.
 If you select the `.xcodeproj` but a `.xcworkspace` is avaliable the workspace will be opened so you don't have to worry!

-## Tip

-The theme in the screenshot is [alfred-simple](https://github.com/sindresorhus/alfred-simple).

 ## Related

 - [alfred-xcode](https://github.com/sindresorhus/alfred-xcode) - Alfred 3 workflow to open Xcode projects, workspaces, and playgrounds